2020 Call for Board Nominations

 AHMP's Leadership Committee Needs Your Help!

-The AHMP Leadership Committee is asking you to submit a nomination for yourself or names of other interested members who are qualified to serve three-year terms as at-large directors on the AHMP Board of Directors beginning in January 2020.
+The AHMP Leadership Committee is asking you to submit a nomination for yourself or names of other interested AHMP national Professional Members who are qualified to serve three-year terms as at-large directors on the AHMP Board of Directors beginning in January 2021.
 View the qualifications, competencies, and process.

-Email your nominations to committee Chair Carl W. Heinlein, ARM, CSP, CRIS no later than noon on June 17, 2019.
+Email your nominations to committee Chair Amber C. Steed, CHMM no later than June 30, 2020.
 Nominations must include name, email address, phone number, and confirmation that the nominee has been contacted by the nominator and that he or she is willing and able to serve as a board member

-Nominees will be emailed forms to fill out and return to Heinlein.
-Then, the committee will evaluate and determine the slate of candidates to be included on a ballot to be voted on by AHMP members in August.
+Nominees will be emailed forms to fill out and return to Steed.
+Then, the committee will evaluate and determine the slate of candidates to be included on a ballot to be voted on by AHMP members in August or September.

 We appreciate your help in ensuring a strong AHMP leadership team.
-If you have any questions, please contact Carl Heinlein at Leadership.elections@AHMPnet.org.
+If you have any questions, please contact Amber Steed at email@example.com.

 - Be a Professional member in good standing of AHMP.

-- Have served as an AHMP committee chair or a chapter president, or have served on another board in a leadership role.
+- Have served as an AHMP committee chair, committee member or chapter leader, or have served on another board in a leadership role.

 We are striving to match competencies/skill sets to the needs of the organization and present a slate of board members that reflects those competencies.
 Core competencies have been identified by the Leadership Committee.
 Please review these competencies below and determine if you would like to be considered for a position on the AHMP board.